farski/awholenother.com/_posts/2020-06-20-boolean-parameters-in-cloudformation.md

       ObjectLockEnabled: "off"
 ```

 If the idea of the YAML parser and CloudFormation messing with your value types makes you uncomfortable, there is always the option of dealing with values only in their native types.
-It's much more verbose, and does not appear to be necessary, but it is also a viable option.
+It’s much more verbose, and does not appear to be necessary, but it is also a viable option.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"